intake/intake/docs/source/catalog.rst

-The "types" of caching are that supported are listed in ``intake.source.cache.registry``, see the doctrings of each for specific parameters that should appear in the cache block.
+The "types" of caching are that supported are listed in ``intake.source.cache.registry``, see the docstrings of each for specific parameters that should appear in the cache block.

 Local Catalogs